Implications of neutrino species number and summed mass measurements in cosmological observations: Further unification for sufficient dilution

 Note that the Planck $1\,\sigma$ limit of $\Delta N_{\rm eff} $ is 0.16.
 The minimum SU(2)$_R \times$SU(2)$_L \times $U(1) model gives too small $\Delta g_*$.
 It is interesting that measured $\Delta N_{\rm eff}$, hence theoretically inferred $\Delta g_*$ from a improved measured value, can determine how large one should think of in terms of degrees of freedom in Dirac-type neutrino models.

-In Fig(\ref{neff vs delg}) we illustrate how degrees of freedom in unified theories may be explored in observations of $N_{\rm eff}$.
+Since no sizable dilution factor is expected in the DLRSM model, one needs a proliferated particle spectrum beyond the electroweak scale.
+There are a few possibilities: minimum supersymmetric extention of standard model (MSSM) \cite{mssm 1,mssm}, grand unified theories (GUT) and supersymmetric GUT \cite{susy so(10)}.
+For simplicity we assume that there is only one new energy scale beyond the electroweak scale.
+The important question is where the new energy scale lies and how much the dilution factor is.

-To make further discussion well focused, we assume MSSM extension \cite{mssm} and for simplicity a single energy scale $M_S$ where all super-partners of standard model particles emerge.
+We focus on the MSSM and assume for simplicity a single energy scale $M_S$ where all super-partners of standard model particles emerge.
 Total $g_* = 228.75$ in MSSM, $2.143 \times $ standard model value.
 In order to estimate $\nu_R$ decoupling temperature, it is necessary to incorporate new contributions to $\nu_R$ annihilation rate caused by super-partners.
 R-parity conservation in SUSY restricts the number of contributing diagrams: there are two additional diagrams to each of classified DLRSM models given in (\ref{diagram 1}) $\sim$ (\ref{diagram 5}) that contain two super-partners either in final or initial states.
 Examples of MSSM diagrams are shown in Fig(\ref{feynman mssm}).

 Kinematic variable dependence of cross sections may differ for massless bosons and massless fermions, for instance in differential cross sections.
 Summation over initial thermal particles is also different for bosons and fermions due to their equilibrium distribution functions.
 Incorporating this change of rate in MSSM gives $\nu_R$ decoupling temperature modified by $O(3^{-1/3 })$, and the new energy scale